 A. flex-basis

-Defines the initial size of the flex item before free space is distributed.
-It acts like a flexible width (in row direction) or height (in column direction).
+Defines the initial size of the flex item before any free space is distributed.

-• Default: auto (looks at width/height or content size).
+• Default: auto (the browser looks at the item's width/height property or defaults to content size).

 B. flex-grow

-Defines the ability of an item to grow if there is remaining free space in the flex container.
+Defines the item's ability to grow if there is positive remaining space in the flex container.

 C. flex-shrink

-Defines the ability of an item to shrink if the container's space is smaller than the sum of all items' flex-basis values (preventing overflow).
+Defines the item's ability to shrink if the container's space is smaller than the sum of all items' initial flex-basis values (preventing container overflow).

 Suppose we have a container with a width of 500px containing two items: